mtkuhn/advent-of-code-2020/doc/day8.md

     }
 ```

-You might also notice that I also added a hook that can help me out when we hit a `jmp` or `nop`.
+You might notice that I also added a hook that can help me out when we hit a `jmp` or `nop`.
 The gist is that we want to pause and mess with the data when he hit those.
-There's a new property for `Instruction.isChecked`, this allows us to bypass the hook when
+I also snuck in a new property for `Instruction.isChecked`, this allows us to bypass the hook when
 necessary.
-Here's what it ends up being:
+Here's what the hook ends up being:
 ```
     val haltingInstructionHook: (Instruction) -> Boolean = { ins: Instruction ->
         !ins.isChecked && ins.operation in listOf("jmp", "nop")
     }
 ```
-Of course we need some class methods to manipulate the data, including a deep copy
+Now we need some class methods to manipulate the data, including a deep copy
 so that we don't mix up our results.
 ```
     fun deepCopy(): Program {